Apple busts Facebook for distributing data-sucking app

 NEW YORK (AP) — Apple says Facebook can no longer distribute an app that paid users, including teenagers, to extensively track their phone and web use.

-The tech blog TechCrunch reports that Facebook paid about $20 a month.
+The tech blog TechCrunch reported late Tuesday that Facebook paid about $20 a month to use the Facebook Research app.
 While Facebook says this was done with permission, the company has a history of defining "permission" loosely and obscuring what data it collects.

 Facebook says fewer than 5 percent of the app's users were teens and they had parental permission.
 Nonetheless, the revelation is yet another blemish on Facebook's track record on privacy and could invite further regulatory scrutiny.